CompassionAI/data-registry/raw_datasets/template.card.md

 ## Ingestion tools

 What tools did we develop to clean and ingest this dataset.
+A code sample should be included if it is short.
 A pointer to the code is fine, no need to write full documentation here.

 ## CompassionAI comments